‘Cash Me Outside’ Wild Child Danielle Bregoli Is Now An MTV Award Nominee

 “Apparently, celebrities who have millions of followers like Bregoli can easily make up to $100,000 per month on product ads alone and about $50,000 on a single post.”

-Moreover, Bregoli’s ongoing online popularity is rumored to have led her to demanding anywhere upwards to $40,000 for personal meet-and-greet appearances.
+Moreover, Bregoli’s ongoing online popularity is rumored to have led her to demanding as much as $40,000 for personal meet-and-greet appearances.

 “Currently, the teen is worth almost $260,000,” the site continues, “but [she] could become a millionaire by the end of this year.”